Cray-HPE/docs-csm/install/prepare_management_nodes.md

 For a reinstall, the preparation includes quiescing the compute nodes and application nodes, scaling back DHCP on the management nodes, wiping the storage on the management nodes, and powering off the management nodes.

+The procedures described on this page are being doing before any node is booted with the Cray Pre-Install Toolkit.
+When the PIT node is referenced during these procedures, it means the node that will be be booted as the PIT node.

 ### Topics:

 For install: